leqnaru/Autohotkey/Works (Descriptions)/README.md

 # Find matches in a web table column
 **Goal**\
-Find values of a table column to know if there is a match or not with values on a text file and create an Excel sheet with the results
+Find values of a table column to know if there is a match or not with values on a text file and create an Excel sheet with the results.\
 **Overall Process**\
 There is a text file that contains numbers in each line.
 Those numbers are the ones we want to keep track on a web table column to see if they are there (this means they are unavailable) or not (if not, they are available), they represent packages that are being transported through specific doors and the values change every minute.\
 Here it is used Selenium and Chrome.
 Like most of web scrapping development, first the values and correct pointers need to be discovered by going into the Console panel on Chrome (I prefer using Xpath over any other method to locate web elements; to me it's much more robust and reliable).\